-A Fresh Look at the History of the Emu Plains-Blaxland Section of the Main Western Line t the western extremity of metropolitan Sydney, some 60km from the Central Business District, a plateau variously known as the Eastern Highlands, or more descriptively, 'The Blue Mountains' stretches across the landscape.
+A Fresh Look at the History of the Emu Plains-Blaxland Section of the Main Western Line as the Eastern Highlands, or more descriptively, 'The Blue Mountains' stretches across the landscape.
 Its eastern edge, known geologically as 'The Lapstone Monocline', rises steeply from the coastal plain.
 Both this escarpment and the deep gorges beyond were a considerable barrier to early European settlers, who did not discover a way across until Blaxland, Lawson and Wentworth's achievement in 1813.
 The derivation of the name 'Lapstone' is worth relating, as the area was originally a river before tectonic forces caused the uplift of the range.
-Many water-worn flat stones were found that resembled the 'lapstone' of a shoemaker.1
+Many water-worn flat stones were found that resembled the 'lapstone' of a shoemaker.